 Internships at The Henry Moore Institute

-Each year we invite applications for four funded internships from students across postgraduate programmes at UK universities.
-The internships are aimed at students who have an interest in sculpture and are intended to provide practical experience of working in a museum environment.
-Internships relate to our collections, exhibitions and research programme and involve students working with our resources and curators.
+Each year we invite applications for four funded internships from students across MA programmes at UK universities.
+The internships are aimed at students who have a research interest in sculpture and are intended to provide practical experience of working in a museum environment.
+Internships relate to our collections, exhibitions and research programme and involve students working closely with members of staff.

 The timing of each internship is arranged according to applicant and project schedule.
 Travel and, if necessary, accommodation will be provided.
 An award of £250 will be given to students at the end of the two-week internships.